Nirelko/ng2-common-dialogs/README.md

 - `return` an ES6 `Promise` with `result` which is the result of the given promise.
 If the given promise rejected the promise will also reject (in that case you need to use catch instead of then)

 ### Native Components
-For these components you must follow the second stage of the installation in order angular to recognize the components and the ability to open a dialog of them.
 When you open the dialog you must supply the right component's data structure, each component has it own `class` that represents his data structure.

 ### `AlertDialogComponent`